isomerpages/ogp-nyjc/pages/Joint Admissions Exercise.md

 <p><strong>1 How will I be posted?</strong>
 </p>
 <p>Applicants are posted to courses based first on the applicant’s merit,
-and second in the order of applicants’ choice of courses.
+and second in the order of applicant's choice of courses.
 All applicants are first ranked in the order of their net L1R5 aggregates, taking into account the various bonus points for which the applicants are eligible.</p>
 <p>First, applicants with better aggregates will be considered for admission.